FabioCanavarro/FerrisLog-old/README.md

 ## Implementation Details

 ### Storage Architecture

-Ferris-Log uses a log-structured storage model:
+Ferrislog uses a log-structured storage model:

 1. All operations (set, remove) are appended to a log file

 2. An in-memory hash map tracks positions of the latest value for each key

 3. On startup, the store rebuilds its state by replaying the log

 4. Periodic compaction removes redundant entries to keep the log size manageable

 ## Performance Considerations

-- **Log Compaction**: Automatically triggers when log exceeds 1024 bytes
+- Log Compaction: Automatically triggers when log exceeds 1024 bytes

-- **Memory Usage**: Keeps only key pointers in memory, not values
+- Memory Usage: Keeps only key pointers in memory, not values

-- **Recovery**: Rebuilds state on startup by replaying the log
+- Recovery: Rebuilds state on startup by replaying the log

 ## Future Enhancements

 - Multi-threaded operations for better performance

 - Client-server architecture with network support

 - Time-to-live (TTL) for keys